SchlenkR/applied_fsharp_challenge/artikel/proofreading/edited_tracked_reviewAndAccept.md

 On the Ionide homepage, you can see how to install F# for your platform (macOS, Windows, Linux).

+* **F# Interactive**

+I recommend making yourself familiar with the concept of _interactive development_, which is called "F# Interactive".
+It is a playground for evaluating code snippets that are built upon each other, without setting up a whole development project.
+The concept and tools are well explained in the reference list above.
+Using VS Code and Ionide, you have everything you need to get started immediately.

 #### Article Sources

 There is a [github repository](https://github.com/ronaldschlenker/challenge) that you can clone (or view online) with all the samples included.